- About us

 - Because full length read data is streamed in real time, it may be analysed in real-time.
 Primary analyses are performed locally on each node and the secondary analyses may be run in parallel on the user's network.
 MinIONs and GridION nodes can therefore be Run until... sufficient data has been collected to answer the experimental question.
 More.

 What read lengths does the system give?

 The system processed the lengths of DNA that are presented to it rather than 'generating' a read length.
-It is designed to give ultra-high read lengths.
-At the recent AGBT conference, examples were shown of tens of kb in a single read of a sense and antisense strand of a single genome, using a hairpin sample prep.
+It is designed to process very long read lengths; tens of kb in a single read of a sense and antisense strand of a single genome, using a hairpin sample prep.